WysiwygEmail/Magento-Email-Template-Builder/README.md

 # Magento Email Template Builder

-<a href="http://magento.wysiwyg.email/">Magento Email Templates</a> Design Magento Email Templates like a PRO.
+Design <a href="http://magento.wysiwyg.email/">Magento Email Templates</a> like a PRO.

 # Overwiev